 “You get that one for free,” Helen said.
 “Next time, I’ll take your tongue.”

 Helen made the biggest mistake of her time in prison that day.
 She turned her back to Sasha.

-Sasha was on Helen in under a second.
+Sasha was on Helen in less than a second.
 She was fast for a woman so big.
 Helen was on the ground in another second with Sasha pummeling her.
 Helen was a scrapper and a tough broad, but even she couldn’t get up from the weight of Sasha on her stomach and ribs.
 Sasha’s huge hands smashed into her face over and over again.
-Finally, Bea intervened and dragged Sasha off.
+Finally, Bea intervened and dragged Sasha off her.

-Two days later, it was Helen’s birthday.
+Two days later was Helen’s birthday.
 She almost didn’t go meet her father, who would only come on this day every year.
 She didn’t want him to see her face, which was still bruised and swollen.
 After almost losing her life, she couldn’t make herself not go.

 “Hi daddy,” Helen said, sitting across from her father.

-“What happened to you!?” he shouted.
+“What happened to you!?” he exclaimed.
 The guards turned to look.

 “Nothing,” Helen replied.

 “Don’t tell me nuttin’!” her father said.
 “You’ve been beaten.”